Introduction

 512 | Fast | Great | No (Voyage API) |

 For learning, start with all-MiniLM-L6-v2.
 It’s fast enough to experiment with and good enough to see real results.
+That’s what I used.

 How to generate embeddings